 Another passage often used as a proof text that we can speak things into existence is Romans 4:17, which speaks of “the God who gives life to the dead and calls into being things that were not.”
 Many prosperity teachers latch onto the phrase “calls into being things that were not” and try to use it as biblical evidence that we can do the same thing.
 They misread the passage, however.
 Paul is clearly talking about God, not man, calling things into existence.
 Speaking things into existence is God’s domain.

 Finally, another passage in Scripture plainly shows mankind’s inability to speak things into existence.
 Lamentations 3:37 asks the rhetorical question, “Who can speak and have it happen if the Lord has not decreed it?”
 The answer, of course, is “no one.”
-None of us have the power to speak and bring things to pass through the sheer force of our word.
+None of us has the power to speak and bring things to pass through the sheer force of our word.
 Only God has that power.
 His decrees will stand.
 When He speaks, it’s as good as done.
-Given the clarity of this verse, we can only assume that those who falsely teach that we can speak things into existence rely on their hearers not ever reading the book of Lamentations.

 Can we speak things into existence?